-This course is designed to give business and non-business majors the opportunity to launch a small business during the semester and learn from operating it.
+This course is designed to give business and non-business majors the opportunity to

-ENTR 290 Business Planning (3) Prerequisites: ENTR 140; ENTR 170
+ENTR 290 Business Modeling (3) Prerequisites: ACC 105; ENTR 150

 Draws on the students' experience to evaluate a business concept and write a sound business plan.
 Includes assessing the strengths and weaknesses of a business concept, collecting and organizing market research data into a marketing plan and preparing financial projections.
 Also includes finalizing a comprehensive employment portfolio encompassing work done during the previous semesters.